 The modern CAD system offers advanced modeling tools and design data management in a secure cloud workspace that is accessible on any device and never loses data.
 Onshape will be providing its Professional Level CAD software and technical support to all registered GoFly Teams.
 When additional help is needed, all Teams have access to Onshape technical support, online classes and tutorials.

 TotalSim US: Preferred CFD Simulation Software

 TotalSim US’s Computational Fluid Dynamics allows users to simulate test conditions and run robust analyses on build designs, all through cutting edge CFD technologies.
 All GoFly Teams will have access to TotalSim US’s CFD software, as well as access to simulation tokens.

 Click here to request TotalSim US software access.

-The American Helicopter Society (AHS) International is the world’s oldest and largest technical society dedicated to enhancing the understanding of vertical flight technology.
-AHS International is a non-profit education and technical organization.
+The Vertical Flight Society is the world’s oldest and largest technical society dedicated to enhancing the understanding of vertical flight technology.
+Originally known as the American Helicopter Society (AHS), is a non-profit charitable education and technical organization.
 Since it was founded in 1943 — just as the first US helicopter was being put into service — the Society has been the primary forum for interchange of information on vertical flight technology.
 According to the AHS Bylaws, the purpose of the Society is to "advance the theory and practices of the science of vertical flight aircraft."

 The American Institute of Aeronautics and Astronautics (AIAA) is the world’s largest aerospace professional society, serving a diverse range of more than 30,000 individual members from 88 countries, and 95 corporate members.
 In addition to membership, AIAA offers five forums and award-winning publications.
 In addition, AIAA leads the way on issue advocacy that impacts the aerospace sector, and through the Institute’s AIAA Foundation provides grants and other support for STEM K-12 programs.